visionmedia/masteringnode/chapters/modules.md

 ## Require Paths

 We talked about `require.paths`, the `Array` utilized by node's module system in order to discover modules.
-By default node checks the following directories for modules:
+By default, node checks the following directories for modules:

   - `<node binary>`/../../lib/node
   - **$HOME**/.node_libraries